Trends, tactics, teams, and technology to consider for innovative product development!

-The Internet of Things (IoT) refers to physical things or objects that are integrated with sensors, software, or other sophisticated technologies.
-The IoT is different from the traditional Internet because it does not depend on human intervention to function.
+The Internet of Things (IoT) refers to physical things or objects integrated with sensors, software, or other sophisticated technologies.
+The IoT differs from the traditional Internet because it does not depend on human intervention.
 It allows the connection and exchange of data with other devices and systems using an Internet connection.
-Smart home security systems, autonomous agricultural equipment, wearable health monitors, connected thermal cameras, wireless trackers are all examples of how IoT can work beautifully.
+Intelligent home security systems, autonomous agricultural equipment, wearable health monitors, connected thermal cameras, and wireless trackers are all examples of how IoT can work beautifully.
 It is estimated that by 2025, the world will have 22 billion IoT devices.

-There are several types of embedded systems such as stand-alone embedded systems, real-time embedded systems, networked embedded systems and mobile embedded systems.
+Several types of embedded systems exist, such as stand-alone, real-time, networked, and mobile embedded systems.
 “All IoT devices have embedded systems, but not all embedded systems are IoT.”
 Adding a layer of information and communication technology to your embedded systems is all you need to turn them into IoT systems.
 For example, when you want an embedded device to communicate with an ecosystem (other embedded systems, cloud, internet), communication channels such as WiFi, RF, 5G, LoRa and others are brought into the equation.

 But since a cyber threat to connected devices is always possible, it is essential to secure the embedded applications to protect the data just like any connection via the internet must be secured.

-There are many complex aspects to an IoT project – from hardware connections to event-based workflows, and from cloud to secure data services.
-The risks are exponentially higher because not only is more data being shared via IoT among many more stakeholders, but more sensitive data is being shared.
+There are many complex aspects to an IoT project – from hardware connections to event-based workflows and from cloud to secure data services.
+The risks are exponentially higher because more data is being shared via IoT among many more stakeholders, and more sensitive data is being shared.

 The vast majority of IoT decision-makers are concerned about the security of their IoT device.
 And for good reason, IoT devices form gateways to homes, workplaces, and sensitive data.
 As we mentioned, they are a prime target for malicious attacks.
 Beyond the immediate costs, a data breach strongly impacts the company’s reputation.